OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 Because of the security zones mentioned previously, we can't ensure that the pop-up and the main add-in page share the same session identifier in your add-in.
 If this is the case, the add-in server doesn't have a way to determine what main add-in page it needs to notify.

-**Solution:** Use the main page session id to identify the browser session.
+**Solution:** Use the main page session ID to identify the browser session.
 If you have to open a pop-up, send the session identifier as part of the path or query string.

 Your add-in must reliably identify the browser session that started the OAuth flow.
-When the flow returns to the configured redirect URI your add-in needs to decide what browser session owns the tokens.
-If your add-in pages are in different security zones, the add-in will not be able to assign the tokens to the right browser session.
+When the flow returns to the configured redirect URI, your add-in needs to decide which browser session owns the tokens.
+If your add-in pages are in different security zones, the add-in won't be able to assign the tokens to the right browser session.

 **Solution:** Use the state parameter in the OAuth flow to identify the session that owns the tokens.
 Further discussion about this technique can be found in [Encoding claims in the OAuth 2 state parameter using a JWT](https://tools.ietf.org/html/draft-bradley-oauth-jwt-encoded-state-04).
+Note that the article is a work in progress.

-As an additional security measure, this sample deletes tokens from the database after two minutes of requesting them.
+As an additional security measure, this sample deletes tokens from the database within two minutes of requesting them.
 You should implement token storage policies according to your application requirements.

 ## Prerequisites